Google Analytics for Nonprofits: Tracking Web Performance

 Universal Analytics vs. Google Analytics 4

 - Data Model: UA focuses on session-based tracking that groups interactions into sessions (e.g., a single visit to a website).
-Meanwhile, GA4 uses an event-based model where every individual interaction—a page view, click, purchase, etc.—is treated as an event, enabling more granular insights.
+Meanwhile, GA4 uses an event-based model where every individual interaction—a page view, click, purchase, etc.—is treated as an event, providing granular insights.

 - Cross-Platform Tracking: While UA primarily tracks website traffic, GA4 offers cross-platform tracking, allowing your nonprofit to track user journeys across websites, apps, and other devices.

-- Privacy and Data Control: GA4 prioritizes privacy-first tracking with built-in tools to handle cookie restrictions and comply with data privacy laws, unlike UA’s cookie-reliant approach.
+- Privacy and Data Control: GA4 leverages built-in tools to handle cookie restrictions and comply with data privacy laws, unlike UA’s cookie-reliant approach.

-Essentially, GA4 provides better cross-platform tracking, more flexibility in event tracking, and privacy compliance tools, so your nonprofit can better understand user behavior and optimize its web presence.
+Essentially, when compared to UA, GA4 provides better cross-platform tracking, more flexibility in event tracking, and privacy compliance tools.
+This enables your nonprofit to better understand user behavior and optimize its web presence.

-As Google sunsetted Universal Analytics in 2023, all organizations need to migrate to GA4 to continue tracking performance.
+As Google sunsetted Universal Analytics in 2023, all organizations must migrate to GA4 to continue tracking performance.

 Key Terms and Metrics to Know

-As you start using Google Analytics, make sure your nonprofit’s marketing team understands these key terms used on the platform:
+As you start using Google Analytics, make sure your nonprofit’s marketing team understands these key terms:

 Conversions and Goals